ameer-ali-jamali/E-Project_Using_Laravel/README.md

 # First rename this file(.env.example) To (.env) and after run Cmd (Composer Update)
 ![Screenshot (100)](https://user-images.githubusercontent.com/99552615/213234665-bf454789-b045-4aa8-87fd-8c9bc1946272.png)
+# And after create database with name (std)

-# Must Run This cmd ..
+# Must run this cmd ..
 # 1  (php artisan migrate:fresh)
 # 2  (php artisan db:seed)
 # And after run website by using this Cmd (php artisan serve)
-# After This You Can Enjoy And You See In Database Random Users Created
+# After this you can enjoy and You See In Database Random Users Created
 # And 20 Books Uploaded In Home Page .

 # One Master_Admin Profile Also ..